arjbingly/T2V_demo/README.md

 ## Limitations
 - Due to the limited computational resources, to keep the generation time to below 3 minutes.
 I had to limit number of frames to 10 and number of denoising steps to 7.
 Moreover the most distilled version of the model was used.
+- Most methods to reduce memory usage or for faster inferece are not supported by Apple Silicon.

 ## Possible improvements